 FREE ROUTE

-Free Route is an innovative procedure that enables all overflight aircraft at an altitude above 9,000 meters to cross the Italian skies using a direct route, rather than navigating the fixed route network, which has been completely eliminated above that altitude.
+Free Route Airspace Italy (FRA-IT) is an innovative procedure that allows all aircraft overflying at an altitude above 6,500 meters to cross the Italian skies with a direct route, no longer referring to the route network, which, from that altitude, has been completely eliminated.

 A-CDM